jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 	- we can encode causal dependencies by tracking causal parent (origin field)
 	- another problem: how do you order things with the same origin? we need a sense of time. we need clocks!
 		- lamport clocks to the rescue
+		- not time in the traditional sense, but logical sense
 	- imagine a 'time frontier'
 		- fancy terminology: hasse diagram
 		- if we receive anything that isn't the very next update we are expecting, we can queue it up for later